Paco8/ttml2ssa/kodi/README.md

 format (it can also convert to SRT and VTT).
 It provides a configuration dialog where the user can select the font size, colors, shadow and many other things.
-This configuration is shared by all addons that use the ttml2ssa library, so the user only has set up his preferences in one place.
+This configuration is shared by all addons that use the ttml2ssa library, so the user only has to set up his preferences in one place.

 Another benefit: subtitles will be displayed on top of the screen when necessary (just like the official apps of Netflix, Disney+ and others